MicheaBoab/JsonFileReader/README.md

 # JsonFileReader
-Made for translating file that in Json file
+Made for translating file that in Json file faster and reduce risk